TheKliko/roblox-web-extension-template/readme.md

 ## Configuring your extension

 ### Name & Description
+- Open `manifest.json`
+    - Change the value at <var>"name"</var> to be the name of your mod
+    - Change the value at <var>"description"</var> to be the description of your mod

 ### Logo & popup window
 - Go to the images folder and replace the icons with the logo of your mod